flynnwebdev/gdi-featured-js-intro/class12.md

   }
 ```

+clearInterval stops the timer with the given ID and destroys it.

 ---

 ## Lifecycle Methods

 Finally, we will implement a method called `tick()` that the `Clock` component will run every second.
 It will use `this.setState()` to schedule updates to the component local state:

 ```js
 class Clock extends React.Component {